ayushgoel24/Stereo-Visual-Odometry/README.md

 ## Contact

-For any inquiries or questions, please contact [ayush.goel2427@gmail.com].
+For any issues, queries, or feedback, please contact: [ayush.goel2427@gmail.com].

+## Acknowledgements

+We are grateful to the Kitti dataset creators and the contributors who provided invaluable feedback and enhancements to the project.

 Happy coding!